History & Staff

 Caring and Compassion are the most important contributions I make to the families we are proud to serve.

-Debbie Patton, Apprentice
+Debbie Patton, Funeral Director

 My name is Debbie Patton and I joined the staff of Jardine Funeral Home in 2011 as an apprentice.
 I graduated from Magnificat High School and John Carroll University with a degree in Religious Studies.
 I am a Certified Lay Ecclesial Minister in the Diocese of Cleveland.
 My professional background includes serving as a pastoral minister at St. Brendan Parish in North Olmsted, where my passion was working with the sick, homebound and elderly members of our community.
 In 2006, I left professional ministry to be a full-time mom.
 I have remained active as a volunteer at my parish and am a volunteer for Hospice of the Western Reserve.
 Having experienced loss and grief in my own life, I feel it is a great responsibility to assist families with the same kindness, sensitivity and care that my family experienced at our time of need and I am happy to have that opportunity here at Jardine's.